TypeScript vs JavaScript: Which One is Best?

 You should use TypeScript for writing secure and efficient code.
 Here are some scenarios where TypeScript is used:

 1. As your project grows, the number of files also increases.
-TypeScript helps you in managing a large codebase and working on large projects.
+TypeScript helps you manage a large codebase and work on large projects.

 2. It allows you to work in collaborative environments.
 TypeScript helps everyone to stay on the same page by ensuring that data types are correct.